ecsousa/PSUtils/README.md

 (as you would with any other PowerShell script module)

-Alternatively, if the PSUtils parent folder is listed in PSModulePath, you can just execute:
+Alternatively, if the PSUtils parent folder is listed in PSModulePath environment variable, you can just execute:

     Import-Module PSUtils